mobilecoinfoundation/mobilecoin/consensus/enclave/impl/README.md

-# MobileNode Enclave API Implementation
+# MobileCoin Enclave API Implementation

 This is the in-enclave implementation of the traits defined in `enclave_api`.
 In particular, it provides the `ReportingEnclave` and `PeeringEnclave` structs, which implement the inside-the-enclave version of the `ReportableEnclave` and `PeerableEnclave` structures.